carbon-design-system/carbon-icons/README.md

 * [Usage](https://github.ibm.com/Bluemix/bluemix-icons/blob/master/docs/usage.md)
 * [Contributing](https://github.ibm.com/Bluemix/bluemix-icons/blob/master/docs/contributing.md)

+## Deprecated

+- launch.svg and launch--glyph.svg are deprecated and will be redrawn for v6

 ## Migrating from 4.x to 5.x

 We had to make an emergency breaking change to namespace our svg `id` attributes.